 Many times children at camp need their usual dosage or more, for example, some medications are often metabolized more quickly in warm weather or with physical activity.

 IEPs

 If your child is on an IEP, let us know so that we can decide whether having a plan at camp would benefit your child.
-Please send all IEPs to the Camps and Operations Coordinator: Nick Pangio at pangio.3@osu.edu by May 5 2023.
+Please send all IEPs to camprecky@osu.edu by May 5, 2025.